-The idea behind the company was to offer affordable skincare products that people would use every day.
-Health Canada has always regulated the ingredients so it was hard for one product to be more “effective” than another.
+The idea behind the company was to offer affordable skincare products that people would use daily.
+Health Canada has always regulated the ingredients, so it was hard for one product to be more “effective” than another.

-Last year, I was reading an article in The New Yorker about a Toronto based company called Deciem that was introducing a skincare line called “The Ordinary”.
-The article stated that the products’ secret ingredient was “being dirt cheap”.
+Last year, I read an article in The New Yorker about a Toronto-based company called Deciem that was introducing a skincare line called “The Ordinary.”
+The article stated that the products’ secret ingredient was “being dirt cheap.”
 A few months later, I read another article in Town and Country that was touting the use of true ingredients like glycolic acid, vitamin C and retinol at ridiculously low prices.
-I went to the company’s website and found a peptide serum called “Buffet” for $14.
+I visited the company’s website and found a peptide serum called “Buffet” for $14.
 What?
-I love serums, they have a lighter consistency with a higher concentration of the good stuff.
+I love serums; they have a lighter consistency with a higher concentration of the good stuff.
 How could this be?

-It turns out that the company focuses on high-quality ingredients that are widely available all over the world and very inexpensive to purchase.
-They believe that it is only the marketing that differentiates between “luxury” brands and lower-priced brands, not necessarily the ingredients.
+It turns out that the company focuses on high-quality ingredients that are widely available worldwide and very inexpensive to purchase.
+They believe only marketing differentiates between “luxury” and lower-priced brands, not necessarily the ingredients.
 The company CEO, Nicola Kilner, offers a great explanation, ” “If you had a headache and you saw a bottle of aspirin for two dollars and one for two hundred dollars, you would never spend two hundred.
 Why would you?
-Even though it’s low priced, you don’t doubt that the two-dollar bottle will get rid of your headache.”
-And that is what they are doing for skincare.
+Even though it’s low priced, you don’t doubt that the two-dollar bottle will eliminate your headache.”
+And that is what they are doing for skin care.

-I signed up for their newsletter and received a number of great online offers.
+I signed up for their newsletter and received several great online offers.
 I ordered more products.
-The Natural Moisturizing Factors Moisturizer for $5.80, the High Adherence Silicone Primer for $4.90 and the Marine Hyaluronics for $6.80.
+The Natural Moisturizing Factors Moisturizer for $5.80, the High Adherence Silicone Primer for $4.90 and the Marine Hyaluronic for $6.80.
 I am addicted.

 They have just opened three stores in Vancouver, Granville, Downtown and Metrotown.
-I visited the very minimalistic store on Granville, the staff was super friendly and very knowledgeable.
+I visited the minimalistic store on Granville; the staff was very friendly and knowledgeable.
 I picked up a few more basics but also tried the Serum Foundation for $6.70.
 Light coverage with no “make-up” feel.
-Again, I am in love with the products, the company and what they are doing.
+Again, I love the products, the company and what they do.

-The goal of my blog is to share products that work and when they are affordable, well that’s a bonus.
-There is no magic pill and we all know that good skin is a combination of diet, sleep, hydration, sun protection, and a good facial cleansing routine.
-No product can replace the basics however, a solid skincare regimen can give you a fighting chance.
+The goal of my blog is to share products that work, and when they are affordable, that’s a bonus.
+There is no magic pill, and we all know that good skin combines diet, sleep, hydration, sun protection, and a good facial cleansing routine.
+No product can replace the basics; however, a solid skincare regimen can give you a fighting chance.
 That doesn’t seem so ordinary to me.